mariostg/djbp/README.md

-  python -m pip install pip-tools cp requirements.txt requirements.txt.bak #AS necessary pip-compile pre-commit install # pre-commit will be executed on each commit, optionallt run pre-commit run --all-files diff requirements.txt requirements.txt.bak #(Not required when seeting-up for first time) rm requirements.txt.bak #if all is good. pip-sync --ask
+  python -m pip install pip-tools cp requirements.txt requirements.txt.bak #AS necessary pip-compile diff requirements.txt requirements.txt.bak #(Not required when seeting-up for first time) rm requirements.txt.bak #if all is good. pip-sync --ask